Writer: Peter David

 The Good: First, X-Factor #5 has the funniest intro page where you get a short synopsis of the story up to this issue.
 By far the best one I have ever read.
 Gotta love Peter David.

 As always, the dialogue was absolutely fantastic.
 There was very little action, but the dialogue was so entertaining that you didn’t need much action.
 David has a great sense of comedy and is able to mix it in with gripping suspense and serious dialogue.
 This creates a well-rounded story that never borders on too much humor that takes away from the serious side of the comic.
 It is the perfect amount of humor so the story isn’t overwhelmingly dark like, say, Daredevil.

 Peter David’s crazy doctor was an interesting character.
 It was a neat way to show how many of the lower profile mutants have reacted to losing their powers and basically their identity and purpose in life.

 The story was extremely well-paced and crafted.
 It engrossed the reader and created a nice feeling of suspense.
 Peter David created a really cool little one-shot story that was fun to read.

 The art rocked.
 I have really come around to Dennis Calero’s art.
 Calero’s art is perfect for the dark, moody and offbeat vibe of this version of X-Factor.
 His use of shading adds to the story.
 Calero draws great facial expressions and mixes up the “camera angles” for each panel.
 There is plenty of variety and it creates an enjoyable comic to read.

-In an early X-Factor review, the Revolution pointed out that it felt like not much was going on with this title and that David had no real direction and wasn’t building this title up to much of anything.
-It is far to early in this series for there already to be a one-shot issue when almost nothing has happened in this title in the first four issues.
+In an early X-Factor review, the Revolution pointed out that it felt like not much was going on with this title and that David had no real direction and was not building this title up to much of anything.
+It is far too early in this series for there already to be a one-shot issue when almost nothing has happened in this title in the first four issues.

-I like David and I like Calero’s art, but they really have to get this title some purpose and direction if the Revolution is going to keep spending out hard earned money on it.
+I like David and I like Calero’s art, but they really have to get this title some purpose and direction if the Revolution is going to keep spendiourout hard-earned money on it.